EndritShaqiri/AIMaP/README.md

 - Extend classification to **malware families** using multiclass models.
 - Provide **explainability** through feature importance and visualizations.
 - Deliver results in a **clean, reproducible pipeline** hosted on GitHub.
-- Deploy a web demo for file prediction.
+- Deploy a web demo for file upload, and get
+  -  Probability: 92% malicious
+  -  Predicted Family: Trojan (confidence 81%)

 ---